 Prior to joining the School in October 2019 Martin held positions including Director of CSIRO Food and Nutrition, and Director of the US National Center for Food Safety and Technology, the largest and most successful centre of excellence of the US Food and Drug Administration (FDA).

 Jo Davey is a company director and consultant experienced in general management, innovation, food safety, regulatory affairs and product development in the dairy and food manufacturing sectors.
 She is a Director of Pirrama Consulting Pty Ltd, which provides management and technical consulting services to the food and beverage industries.

-In addition to her FSANZ role, Jo serves as a Director of the Subtropical Dairy Programme, a Regional Development Programme of Dairy Australia responsible for research, development and extension for the dairy farming sector in northern Australia, and as a Director of PPB Pty Ltd, a start-up diagnostics company.
+In addition to her FSANZ role, Jo serves as a Director of the Subtropical Dairy Programme (a Regional Development Programme of Dairy Australia) and as a Director of PPB Pty Ltd, a start-up diagnostics company.

-Jo was a Director of Dairy Food Safety Victoria, of Dairy Innovation Australia Ltd and its predecessor organisations and of Australian Dairy Proteins, and was a member of the Industry Advisory Committee for CSIRO’s Food Futures Flagship for 10 years.
+Previous directorships include Dairy Food Safety Victoria, Dairy Innovation Australia Ltd and its predecessor organisations, and Australian Dairy Proteins.
+She was a member of the Industry Advisory Committee for CSIRO's Food Futures Flagship for 10 years.
 She has also served as the national and state President of the Dairy Industry Association of Australia and President of the Australian Institute of Food Science and Technology.

-Jo has held senior commercial and technical roles in the Dairy Farmers Group and was the Managing Director of Diabetes Smart, a start-up company established to develop and market foods designed for people living with diabetes.
+Jo has held senior commercial and technical roles in the Dairy Farmers Group and was the Managing Director of a start-up food company, Diabetes Smart.

 Dr Michael Dunbier [s.116(1B)]